mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 ---------------------------------------------------------------------------------------------------------------
 <br>
 1. /etc/xdg/autostart/z_login.desktop calls script /usr/share/customscripts/z_login.sh.<br>
-2. A check is made for a filename( ~/.config/firstlogincomplete_DONOTDelete ) which will be missing and that triggers some actions.<br>
+2. Script checks for a filename( ~/.config/firstlogincomplete_DONOTDelete ) which will be missing and that triggers some actions.<br>
-3. Trigger actions: Includes Enable Default Applets Sets Cinnamenu As The Main Menu <br>
+3. Trigger actions: Includes Enable Default Applets And Set Cinnamenu As The Main Menu <br>
-4. Filename ~/.config/firstlogincomplete_DONOTDelete will be created ,<br> so going forward triggers functions/forced not applied while that file exists.<br>
+4. Filename ~/.config/firstlogincomplete_DONOTDelete will now get created ,<br> so going forward triggers functions not applied while that file exists.<br>

 -----------------------------------------------------
 What Happens At Login Of Subsequently Created Users?
 -----------------------------------------------------

-Same as directly above.<br>
+Same as What Happens At Next Login Of The Very First Ever Created User.<br>

 <br>